-• Each statement may be a single statement, such as the cout statement above, a structured statement, or a compound statement delimited by {...}.
-Note that in the earlier example, the second if is actually part of the else clause of the first if.
+• Each statement may be a single statement, such as the continue statement above, or multiple statements delimited by {...}.

 1.10 Functions and Arguments

 - Functions are used to: - Break code up into modules for ease of programming and testing, and for ease of reading by other people (never, ever, under-estimate the importance of this!). - Create code that is reusable at several places in one program and by several programs. - Each function has a sequence of parameters and a return type.
 The function prototype below has a return type of bool and five parameters.